janaelazm/openGL/README.md

 These are enough to build and run the project as described.
 Other IDEs may work, but VSCode with these extensions is the easiest way to get started.

+## Camera Controls
+1. Move with W, S, D & A
+2. Use Space and Left Control to move up and down
+3. Hold Left Shift to move camera faster
+4. Use Right Mouse Click to rotate

 ## Photos
 1. main
 <img width="768" height="707" alt="image" src="https://github.com/user-attachments/assets/ed6093fc-47b2-4943-9f91-a3d3d8b48985" />